GabenRulez/AntsSimulation/README.md

 ## Introduction
 Ant colonies use the sense of smell to coordinate tasks such as foraging for food, defense or brood care.
 > Trail pheromone signals are particularly important in the context of foraging.
-When a forager has located a profitable food source and then returns to her nest, she deposits trail pheromones that guide nest mates to the same resource. <a href="" onclick="document.getElementById('citation1').scrollIntoView()">[1]</a>
+When a forager has located a profitable food source and then returns to her nest, she deposits trail pheromones that guide nest mates to the same resource. <a href="#citation1">[1]</a>

 ### Main world concepts:
  - The world is rectangular and two dimensional 🌍